stigjoergensen/RestPS/docs/Get-RestIPAuth.md

 	  	"/comment":"All URLs should start with / and be written in lowercase", "127.0.0.1": {
 		  	"/comment":"Localhost should have access to everything",
+			"Name":": "Local Host",
 			"Path": ["/"]
 		},
 		"192.168.22.18": {
-		  	"/comment":"This IP can access these two URLS", "Path": ["/endpoint/shutdown", "/endpoint/status"]
+		  	"/comment":"This IP can access these two URLS", "Name":": "Workstation 1",
+			"Path": ["/endpoint/shutdown", "/endpoint/status"]
 		},
 		"192.168.22.5": {
-		  	"/comment":"This ip can access any urls starting with /a or /b, eg. /Alpha, /Access or /Bravo would be valid", "Path": ["/a", "/b"]
+		  	"/comment":"This ip can access any urls starting with /a or /b, eg. /Alpha, /Access or /Bravo would be valid", "Name":": "Workstation 1",
+			"Path": ["/a", "/b"]
 		},
 		"192.168.22.5,192.168.22.18": {
-		  	"/comment":"These two IP address can access URLS starting with /c or /d", "Path": ["/c", "/d"]
+		  	"/comment":"These two IP address can access URLS starting with /c or /d", "Name":": "Workstation 1 and 2",
+			"Path": ["/c", "/d"]
 		},
 		"192.168.1.0/24": {
-		  	"/comment":"This IP subnet have access to everything", "Path": ["/"]
+		  	"/comment":"This IP subnet have access to everything", "Name":": "Subnet 1",
+			"Path": ["/"]
 		}
 	},
 	"EnableSubnetSearch": 0,
-	"/commentEnableSubnetSearch":"Enable subnet seach, this will take a performance hit, how big depends on the number of subnets in the ACL list.", "EnableIPList": 0,
+	"/comment-EnableSubnetSearch":"Enable subnet seach, this will take a performance hit, how big depends on the number of subnets in the ACL list.", "EnableIPList": 0,
-  	"/commentEnableIPList":"Enable of comma list of ACL IPS, Cost a little performance.
+  	"/comment-EnableIPList":"Enable of comma list of ACL IPS, Cost a little performance.
 Consider this instead of subnets" }
 ```